Constraint-based graph network simulator: Results

-A unique feature of our C-GNS-GD model is that the number of solver iterations can be increased to potentially improve the quality of the model's output.
+A unique feature of our C-GNS-GD model is that the number of solver iterations can be increased to potentially improve the quality of the model's predictions.
 We explore this property on the rope simulation in two settings: on the same dataset used during the training and on a generalization to the ropes with twice as many nodes.
+We compare the generalization of \constraintmodel-GD model to the \iterativemodel (Section~\ref{sec:iterative}) which also iteratively refines the solution, but does not use the constraint gradients.
+For this section, we use an additional loss $(\alpha=0.25)$ on intermediate updates $\update^{(i)}$ to further incentivize the convergence to the ground-truth point.
+See Supplementary Figure~\ref{fig:suppl_rope_generalisation} for the similar results without the additional loss.